J. J. Rendón: 2008

 JJ Rendón was accused on various social media platforms of being behind the "historical fantasy" of the rescue by the Colombian government (former president Álvaro Uribe Vélez) of Emmanuel (a child that was captured and held hostage) and that the child was living in Bogotá, which ended up being true.
 Soon after, it was proven via DNA testing that the child was Emmanuel.
 Venezuelan Foreign Minister Nicolás Maduro questioned the results of the DNA testing, stating that Colombia did not allow Venezuelan specialists to conduct their own tests and had created a "cloak of doubt".
 However, in January 2008, FARC rebels released a communiqué in which they admitted that Emmanuel "is the same three-year-old who was living in foster care in Bogotá, Colombia, who was due to be part of hostage deal."

+The child was the son of Clara Rojas, Ingrid Betancourt's presidential running mate, both kidnapped by FARC rebels.
+The child was born in captivity during the kidnapping.
+In this case, then-Venezuelan President Hugo Chávez Frías and Senator Piedad Córdova were intermediaries with the FARC.
+They insisted that they would free the child Emmanuel and the rest of the hostages.
+But the rescue was finally made with the help of the military forces.

+2009

+In 2009, the governor of the state of Veracruz, Fidel Herrera, made Rendón handle the crisis in the state after the media claimed that the origin of the world epidemic of influenza AH1N1 was in La Gloria, a cattle-raising town on the coast of the Gulf of Mexico.

+That same year, with his audiovisual production company Get Real Films, Rendón produced and directed the documentary Here Comes The Wolf, in which he denounces the responsibility of the World Health Organization (WHO), governments, and the media in the handling of public information related to the events that led to the worldwide alarm.
+The documentary was narrated by the famous actor Andy García and participated in several international festivals.

 2010

 Juan Manuel Santos presidential campaign

 Rendón, the lead strategist of the presidential campaign of Juan Manuel Santos in Colombia, helped turn a close presidential race in Colombia into a landslide victory for Juan Manuel Santos against the Green Party candidate Antanas Mockus.
+Santos was elected in a campaign that in just 35 days reversed the negative trend he had been running.